nordic-institute/X-Road-code-samples/COMPONENT_DESCRIPTION_GUIDELINES.md

-# X-Road Reusable Component Description Guidelines
+# X-Road Custom Extension Description Guidelines

-For each new component, the following info should be filled in.
+For each new extension, the following info should be filled in.

-**Component name:** name of the component.
+**Extension name:** name of the extension.

-**Component type:** one of the following - functional component (like MISP2), adapters (like REST Adapter Service), developer tool (XRd4J).
+**Extension type:** one of the following - functional extension (like MISP2), adapters (like REST Adapter Service), developer tool (XRd4J).

-**Description:** short description of the component (couple of sentences; the majority of info should be with the component).
+**Description:** short description of the extension (couple of sentences; the majority of info should be with the extension).

-**Owner (Developer):** Company or developer who owns the component.
+**Owner (Developer):** Company or developer who owns the extension.
 If the actual developer is another company, please write their name also.

-**Owner contact info:** General contact info for questions about the component - for example contact person name, phone, website, email
+**Owner contact info:** General contact info for questions about the extension - for example contact person name, phone, website, email

-**Download location:** link to component location.
+**Download location:** link to extension location.

-**Documentation:** links to component documentation (can be a link to documentation folder or separate links to each document).
+**Documentation:** links to extension documentation (can be a link to documentation folder or separate links to each document).

-**Development stage:** the development stage of the component: in-development, abandoned (with date last modified), up-to-date (with date last modified?).
+**Development stage:** the development stage of the extension: in-development, abandoned (with date last modified), up-to-date (with date last modified?).

-**Licence:** is the component open-source, free to use or commercial?
-Link to component licence file, if available.
+**Licence:** is the extension open-source, free to use or commercial?
+Link to extension licence file, if available.

-**Technology used:** technology used to develop the component; for example Java.
+**Technology used:** technology used to develop the extension; for example Java.

-**Component requirements:** requirements to use the component, for example platforms (Windows, Linux), supported databases, supported X-road version etc.
+**Extension requirements:** requirements to use the extension, for example platforms (Windows, Linux), supported databases, supported X-road version etc.